 - Higher reading exposure was 95% positively correlated with a “hub” region supporting semantic language processing in the brain, controlling for household income.
 Hutton, J. S., Horowitz-Kraus, T., Mendelsohn, A. L., DeWitt, T., & Holland, S. K. (2015).
 Home reading environment and brain activation in preschool children listening to stories.
 Pediatrics, 136(3), 466-478.

 - Motivation to read can be both intrinsic and extrinsic, and the strength of interest in (or love of) reading can be measured from low to high.
 More intrinsic motivation to read is positively correlated with more interest in reading in children.
 Katranci, M. (2015).
 Book reading motivation scale: Reliability and validity study.
 Educational Research and Reviews, 10(3), 300.

 - Children growing up in homes with at least 20 books get 3 more years of schooling than children from bookless homes, independent of their parents’ education, occupation, and class.
 Evans, M. D., Kelley, J., Sikora, J., & Treiman, D. J. (2010).
 Family scholarly culture and educational success: Books and schooling in 27 nations.
 Research in Social Stratification and Mobility, 28(2), 171-197.

 - Children who were read to at least three times a week by a family member were almost twice as likely to score in the top 25% in reading compared to children who were read to less than 3 times a week.
-Denton, Kristen and Gerry West, Children’s Reading and Mathematics Achievement in Kindergarten and First Grade (PDF file), U.S. Department of Education, NCES, Washington, DC, 2002.
+Denton, K. & West, G. (2002).
+Children’s reading and mathematics achievement in kindergarten and first grade.
+U.S. Department of Education, NCES, Washington, DC.